lizzus/esp01s-homekit-motion-sensor/README.md

 # esp-homekit-motion-sensor

-A HomeKit firmware for an infrared motion sensor HC-SR501- this uses an over the air (OTA) mechanism create by @HomeACcessoryKid
+A HomeKit firmware for an esp-01s pcb with an infrared motion sensor HC-SR501.
+This uses an over the air (OTA) mechanism create by @HomeACcessoryKid